For more details see the SMTP Email Settings extension page.

 You can see the list of sent emails in Admin Panel → System → Tools → SMTP Sent Emails Log.
 Please remember, that you can see the list of emails sent only when the extension is enabled and setup correctly.

-The log contains the next information: the email subject, the recipient's email and name, the email template used and the result of email sending (if the email was sent successfully).
+The log contains the next information: the email subject, the full list of email recipients, the email template used and the result of email sending (if the email was sent successfully).
 Just click the email to see its content.

 See the example of the email's view below.